mm-89/InExEs/readME.md

 **WIP we recommend to wait the release version before cloning it**

-We suppose that InExES can work on every machine, but we only try on a Mac, Linux Ubuntu 16.04 and Linux Mint 19.3
+We suppose that InExES can work on every machine, but we only tried on a Mac, Linux Ubuntu 16.04 and Linux Mint 19.3

 ## Prerequisite